VIDEO GAME FAVS

 OFF

-another member of the RPG Maker Horror Era and one of my top Aesthetic Favs
+another member of the RPG Maker Horror Era and one of my top aesthetic favs

-love the art! love the simple yet atmospheric world designs! love that banger ost! it is a flavor of Surreal Metaphorical Storytelling that my pretentious sensibilites simply cannot resist. definitely a game that you should experience for yourself if you haven't already, the mood is what really sells it
+love the art! love the simple yet atmospheric world designs! love that banger OST! it is a flavor of Surreal Metaphorical Storytelling that my pretentious sensibilites simply cannot resist. definitely a game that you should experience for yourself if you haven't already, the mood is what really sells it

 Paper Mario: